 What this means: Refusing to do what you are told or conducting yourself in a disrespectful manner.
-While you are on the bus, at school, in the classroom and on the playground, you are expected to treat with respect the adults who work at the school and follow their directions.
+While you are on the bus, at school, in the classroom and on the playground, you are expected to treat adults who work at the school with respect and follow their directions.

-- (1) Your principal or teacher will talk to you and will talk to your parents. - (2) The principal may punish you.
+- 1. Your principal or teacher will talk to you and will talk to your parents. - 2.
+The principal may punish you.

-(1) Your parents will have to come to school for a meeting with you, your teacher and the principal.
+1. Your parents will have to come to school for a meeting with you, your teacher and the principal.
 Appropriate actions will be taken by the principal.